HectorBlisS/hectorbliss/README.md

 - You can find some of my courses here: [Udemy](https://www.udemy.com/user/hector-bliss/)

-- I talk memes, spanish and english. (and I know how to comunicate with Colombian parseros)
+- I talk memes, spanish and english.

 ## Mis redes sociales